 Some fall traditions never get old: apple picking, eating cider doughnuts and baking pies.
 But when it comes to your Instagram feed—and your cocktail menu—things are about to get interesting.
 (And we’re not talking about PSLs, promise.)
-From mezcal to seed milk, here are the fall food trends we predict will dominate in 2022.
+From sleep-inducing snacks to mustard mania, here are the fall food trends we predict will dominate in 2023.

-From Mezcal to Sunflower Milk, These Food Trends Will be Everywhere in Fall 2022
+From Sleep-Inducing Snacks to Mustard Mania, These Food Trends Will be Everywhere in Fall 2023